filterpaper/filterpaper.github.io/qmk/workflow.md

 ![workflow1](workflow1.png)

 * Customise the key map according to your preference.
-* Select download icon next to `KEYMAP.JSON` to save the layout file locally.
+* Select download next to `KEYMAP.JSON` to save the json file locally.
-* Rename the json to your keyboard name, e.g. `cradio.json`, and note its location.
+* Rename the file to your keyboard name, e.g. `cradio.json`, and note its location.

 # Create a Repository